morko/haxroomie/README.md

 For even more extensive logging you can enable [Puppeteers](https://github.com/puppeteer/puppeteer/) debug logs by setting environment variable `DEBUG="puppeteer:*"`.
 See more about debugging puppeteer at https://developers.google.com/web/tools/puppeteer/debugging.

 ### Version Control

-Development is done on the `master` branch and publishing to npm is also done from `master`.
+Development is done on the `development` branch which will be merged to master on new release.
+The npm version will be published from the `master` branch.
 If major update happens, then the old version will be branched and new version will continue as `master`.
 Feature branches are highly engouraced.

 ## Running tests

 Tests can be ran with `npm test` in the projects root, but they require a token for the HaxBall room.
-The token(s) is loaded from environmental variables. e.g.
+The token(s) is loaded from environment variables. e.g.
 ```